ankan-devops/k8s-logger/README.md

 # k8s-logger
-CLI logger for K8s clusters to display container logs of deployments.
+CLI logger for K8s clusters to view console logs of codes.
 Intended for developers.
 ============================================================================